agalue/opennms-drift-kubernetes/README.azure.md

 az network dns zone create -g "$GROUP" -n "$DOMAIN"
 ```

-> **WARNING**: Make sure to add a `NS` record on your registrar pointing to the Domain Servers returned from the above command.
-The resource group can be different then the group used for the AKS cluster.
+> **WARNING**: Make sure to add an `NS` record on your registrar pointing to the Domain Servers returned from the above command.
+The resource group can be different than the group used for the AKS cluster.

 ## Cluster Creation